Anemones and pasque flowers

 Anemones are a large group of plants in the buttercup family (Ranunculaceae), encompassing 3 or 4 genera.
 Some authorities, however, lump all of them in the genus Anemone.

 Anemone (true anemones), counting about 150 species, is a widespread genus, found on all continents except Antarctica, with the largest diversity in northern temperate regions.
-About 38 of the species have lately been placed in the genus Anemonastrum.
-This is a bit of a mystery to me, as the only difference between the two genera is the number of chromosomes.
-Therefore, I prefer to retain them in Anemone.
+Lately, taxonomists at the Kew Gardens in London have transferred many species of this genus to the genera Eriocapitella, Anemonoides, and Anemonastrum.
+This is based on minor differences, and here I have chosen to retain the former systematics.

 Hepatica (blue anemones), comprising between 7 and 13 species, is restricted to the Northern Hemisphere.